 Skills: resumes, letters, interviewing | where to find internships, more...

-• Job & career fairs 12-15 fairs on campus each year, plus off-campus fairs.
+• Career fairs 12-15 fairs on campus each year, plus off-campus fairs.

-For full-time (32 or more hours/week) positions; paid or unpaid; not for academic credit, do maintain student status with proper procedures.
+For full-time (32 or more hours/week) positions; paid or unpaid; not for academic credit, enrollment in the program maintains your student status with proper procedures.

 • Virtual internships

-According to an employer survey by NACE [National Association of Colleges and Employers], 12.5 of employers hired college students for virtual internships in 2011, and 8.6% anticipate doing so in 2012.
+According to an employer survey by NACE [National Association of Colleges and Employers], 12.5 of employers hired college students for virtual internships in 2011, and 8.6% anticipated doing so in 2012.
 Respondents to this survey were 281 employers (30% of NACE employer membership).
 Internships.com did a 2012 survey of 300+ employers; 33% said they offered virtual internships.
 Sept.
 2013 article about benefits and drawbacks on MSN.careerbuilder.com.

 • Work and learn in the Career